-All the weight is held by the man on the ground.
+During assembly, all the weight is held by the man on the ground.
 He pulls the rope to raise the frames up to the man on the tower who just guides the frames into place.
-He doesn’t have to hold the weight of the frame.
+The guy up top doesn’t have to hold the weight of the frames when assembling the tower.

-Each kit is supplied with 2 half-high frames so you can always put the workers head at ceiling height.
+Each church scaffolding kit is supplied with 2 half-high frames so you can always put the workers head at ceiling height.

 All guardrails are included with the basic kit.